Registered Mental Health Counselor Intern

 Rebecca had a winding professional path that included investment research, special needs tutoring, real estate sales, and small business ownership.
 She also spent a few years working inside the home when her children were young, and deeply enjoyed volunteering as a mentor to students in Orange County Public Schools.
 After many years of introspection and assessment of her own values, Rebecca recognized her love for helping others along their own imperfect journey, and decided to pursue a master’s degree in counseling.

-Rebecca enrolled at Rollins College in 2018 and expects to graduate with a Master of Arts in Clinical Mental Health Counseling and a Family and Relationship Therapy Certificate in Spring 2021.
-As a graduate student, she has especially enjoyed studying mindfulness, couples therapy, group therapy, addictions, human sexuality, and multi-cultural and social justice counseling.
+Rebecca enrolled at Rollins College in 2018 and graduated with a Master of Arts in Clinical Mental Health Counseling and a Family and Relationship Therapy Certificate in 2021.
+As a graduate student, she especially enjoyed studying mindfulness, couples therapy, group therapy, addictions, human sexuality, and multi-cultural and social justice counseling.
 Rebecca completed her mental health pre-practicum work at New Hope for Kids, a center for children and families grieving the loss of a loved one, where she worked as a child and adolescent grief facilitator.
 She completed her social justice pre-practicum at The Center Orlando, a resource and fellowship center for the LGBTQ+ community and its allies, where she had the privilege of serving as a Florida Department of Health HIV counselor/tester.

 Rebecca has a passion for helping her clients to reach their goals.
 She offers a supportive and non-judgmental space for clients to focus on the strengths they already possess, and to maximize those strengths to work toward their chosen goals.
 She enjoys enabling clients to create new and healthy ways of coping with anxiety or grief, and working alongside them to develop new narratives of growth and self-acceptance.
 Rebecca is certified in the QPR Strategy for Suicide Prevention, and is Level 1 Certified in Gottman Couples Therapy.
 She is a member of the American Counseling Association, the American Association for Marriage and Family Therapy, and the Central Florida Association for Marriage and Family Therapy.